KitimboRino/rinos-travelogue-gallery-app/README.md

 # Project Name

-> Rino's Travelogue.
+> Rino's Travelogue Gallery.

 ## Built With

 - javascript, html and css
-- Frameworks
+- React.js
 - Technologies used

 ## Live Demo (if available)